amplication/docs/docs/contributing.md

 Make changes to the pull request if the reviewing maintainer recommends them.

-Celebrate your success after your pull request is merged! :champagne:
+Celebrate your success after your pull request is merged!

 ### Git Commit Messages